MicrosoftDocs/defender-docs/defender-for-iot/get-started.md

 ## Add a trial license

-To add a trial license for Microsoft Defender for IoT use the Microsoft 365 Marketplace.
+To add a trial license for Microsoft Defender for IoT:

 1. In a browser, open the [Microsoft Defender for IoT - OT Site License (1000 max devices per site) Trial wizard](https://signup.microsoft.com/get-started/signup?products=d2bdd05f-4856-4569-8474-2f9ec298923b).